 Approximately 8.5 million tones (Mt) of coal reject would be produced over the life of the Project.
 Coal reject is produced in two streams at the CHPP (i.e. coarse and fine rejects).
 Approximately 15% of the run of mine coal processed in the CHPP is separated to the coal reject stream (HCPL, 2008).
+Fine coal reject material is mixed with coarse reject material and stockpiled on-site.

-Coal reject will be transported by road to the Glenlee Washery, the Port Kembla Coal Terminal, the Calderwood Urban Development Project and/or urban developments in the Wollongong and Shellharbour LGAs.
-The Glenlee Washery and Calderwood Urban Development are located approximately 25 km north-west and approximately 45 km south-west of Metropolitan Coal, respectively.
-The Port Kembla Coal Terminal is located approximately 32 km south-west of Metropolitan Coal.
-Coal reject will be trucked by a licensed contractor from the Major Surface Facilities Area to these sites along the transport routes shown on Figure 3.
-Emplacement and management of the coal reject at the Glenlee Washery, Port Kembla Coal Terminal, Calderwood Urban Development Project and urban developments in the Wollongong and Shellharbour LGAs is conducted in accordance with separate environmental approvals by the owners of the respective sites.
-In accordance with Condition 7, Schedule 2 of the Project Approval coal reject is not to be trucked off-site after 2021 without the approval of the Secretary of the DP&E.
+Coal reject is transported by road to the Glenlee Washery and the Calderwood Urban Development Project, located approximately 25 km north-west and approximately 45 km south south-west of Metropolitan Coal, respectively.
+Coal reject is trucked by a licensed contractor from the Major Surface Facilities Area to the Glenlee Washery and the Calderwood Urban Development Project along the transport routes shown on Figure 4.
+Emplacement and management of the coal reject at the Glenlee Washery and the Calderwood Urban Development Project is conducted in accordance with separate environmental approvals by the owners of the Glenlee Washery and Calderwood Urban Development Project.
+In accordance with Condition 7, Schedule 2 of the Project Approval coal reject is not to be trucked off-site after 2021 without the approval of the Director-General (now Secretary) of the DP&E.